Secure Context Release Gate

 Why This Matters

 The product thesis is The Secure Context Layer for Agentic AI.
 A credible context layer needs a release step.
-Enterprise buyers do not only ask “where did this guidance come from?”
+Enterprise reviewers do not only ask “where did this guidance come from?”
 They ask:

 • Which context bundle is approved for production agents?